 Years 10 & 11

-The study of a Language at GCSE level is strongly advised for the majority of students and, if they have demonstrated an aptitude for Languages, there are opportunities for students to pick up a second language as one of their GCSE options.
+The study of a Language at GCSE level is strongly advised for the majority of students.
 The GCSE examinations, which take place at the end of Year 11, are comprised of 4 elements; listening, speaking, reading and writing.
 The speaking exam takes place in early May and this is conducted by the student’s teacher.

 We run scheduled revision sessions in year 11, as well as speaking clinics aimed at students of various abilities and needs.